AirDroid Business

 3Make Sure Your iPhone or iPad is Unlocked

 Make sure your iPhone isn't locked or powered off when you're trying to send files from another iPhone or Mac.
-AirDrop fails to detect the device when it is in sleep mode or locked.
+AirDrop fails to detect the device in sleep mode or shut.

 Similarly, the Mac shouldn't be in sleep mode.
-Simply, press any key on your Mac to wake it up.
+Press any key on your Mac to wake it up.

 4Restart Both Devices

-A minor glitch or bug in either of your iOS device or Mac can be the culprit of why AirDrop declined.
-The quickest way to troubleshoot these errors is by restarting your iPhone and Mac.
+A minor glitch or bug in either your iOS device or Mac can be why AirDrop declined.
+Restarting your iPhone and Mac is the quickest way to troubleshoot these errors.

-After restarting, try to send the files again and hopefully, AirDrop will work fine.
+After restarting, try sending the files again; hopefully, AirDrop will work fine.
 If not, continue reading.

 5Disable Firewall on Your Mac